ZacharieALES/porta-java/README.md

 - write your formulation in a way that porta understands it;
 - understand the outputs returned by porta.

-The aim of this project is to alleviate these drawbacks.
+The aim of the porta-java project is to alleviate these drawbacks.

 For a given polytope P, this project currently enables to:
 - find the integer points in P;